 When you have a thought often enough it can reshape your brain (connecting new pathways or shortening the connections between existing pathways) to make that information easier to access.
 When you don’t use a pathway it gets pruned away.
 The more useful information is, and/or the more it is repeated, the more impact it has on the wiring of your brain.
 Likewise, the less used another pathway becomes the more likely it is it will get pruned away.

 Opinion: Does this imply that one should be careful what they put in their head before bed?
 Well, that is very likely.
-So then the authors opinion would be “put good smart stuff in your head, right before bed”.
+You are probably best off when you “put stuff in your head right before bed.”

 Can I ReWire My Brain on Purpose?

 Yes.
-By reading this page, you are actually wiring your brain to understand your brain better.
+By reading this page, you are actually wiring yourself to understand your brain better.
 The fact that this was intentional on my part as the author means I am trying to stimulate your intellect which helps you to rewire your brain.

-” You are a unique being (unless you have a twin) and have the power to change your mind and the minds of others around you with little more than thought.”
+” You are a unique being and have the power to change your mind and the minds of others around you with little more than thought.”